Mademoiselle Blanche Monnier

 “Monsieur Attorney General: I have the honor to inform you of an exceptionally serious occurrence.
 I speak of a spinster who is locked up in Madame Monnier’s house, half starved, and living on a putrid litter for the past twenty-five years – in a word, in her own filth.”

-Police discover the captive woman
+Police discover the captive woman shuttered in a dark room

 “We immediately gave the order to open the casement window.
 This was done with great difficulty, for the old dark-colored curtains fell down in a heavy shower of dust.
 To open the shutters, it was necessary to remove them from their right hinges.
 As soon as light entered the room, we noticed, in the back, lying on a bed, her head and body covered by a repulsively filthy blanket, a woman identified as Mademoiselle Blanche Monnier.
 The unfortunate woman was lying completely naked on a rotten straw mattress.
 All around her was formed a sort of crust made from excrement, fragments of meat, vegetables, fish, and rotten bread.
 We also saw oyster shells and bugs running across Mademoiselle Monnier’s bed.
 The air was so unbreathable, the odor given off by the room was so rank, that it was impossible for us to stay any longer to proceed with our investigation.”

 The terrified woman was quickly wrapped in a blanket and rushed to the Hôtel-Dieu Hospital in Paris where doctors initially thought that she would die.
 Blanche’s mother, 75-year-old Madame Monnier, was found sitting calmly in the living room garbed in a dressing gown decorated with little black and white squares.
-Police quickly searched the home and questioned both the mother and brother.
+Police searched the home and questioned both the mother and brother.

 At the hospital, workers noted that Blanche took great pleasure at being washed and able to breathe clean air.
 She exclaimed, “How lovely it is.”
 They noted that she had a great aversion to light, according to her instincts, she couldn’t stand it.
 Despite claims by Blanche’s brother that she was “foul, angry, overly excited, and full of rage”, doctors noted that Blanche was calm, never wavering for a moment into fits of anger or excitement.